llafuente/rda-ahk/README.md

 ### Unit test

-The project is almost 100% unit tested I can't be sure because AutoHotKey do not have code coverage capabilities.
+The project is almost 100% unit tested We can't be sure because AutoHotKey do not have code coverage capabilities.

 ### Porting to AutoHotKey v2 ?